top of page

 TARGETING PI5P4Ks FOR CANCER THERAPY

-To date we have shown that the PI5P4Ks are upregulated in several cancer subtypes, and that downregulation of these enzymes inhibits tumor growth in various cancer models, making them attractive therapeutic targets for cancer.
-Using preclinical studies in novel genetically engineered cancer mouse models and in human cancer cells we are investigating whether targeting these enzymes will be an effective therapy for cancers, especially in the triple negative breast cancer (TNBC) subgroup where targeted therapies have not been effective.
+We have shown that PI5P4Ks are upregulated in several cancer subtypes, and that their inhibition impairs tumor growth in multiple models, highlighting their potential as therapeutic targets.
+Our current work uses preclinical studies, including novel genetically engineered mouse models and human cancer cell lines, to evaluate whether targeting PI5P4Ks can serve as an effective treatment strategy, particularly for triple-negative breast cancer (TNBC) and pancreatic cancer, where existing targeted therapies have had limited success.

 RESEARCH SUPPORT